 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Upon arrival at Yangon International Airport, you will be welcomed by our experienced guide then transferred to the hotel for check in.
+Upon arrival in YANGON, you will be welcomed by our experienced guide then transferred to the hotel for check in.
 Free to relax at your hotel or discover Yangon by your own.

 In the evening, stroll with your guide around Yangon Chinatown where you’ll find vendor after vendor of charcoal grills, cooking all sorts of meats, vegetables and marinades from shop house barbecue restaurants.
 Enjoy the our welcomed dinner, tasting the best street food of Myanmar cuisine.

 Your Yangon tour today begins with a tour through Yangon’s colonial styled city centre.
 Visit Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16-metre high Sule Pagoda - known in Burmese as the Kyaik Athok Zedi, is surrounded by busy streets, a market and colonial era buildings.

 After that, go on a tour of Yangon's remaining British colonial buildings, led by an award-winning architect and historical scholar now based here.
 Highlights include the former diplomatic quarter, the majestic Strand Hotel, the Post and Telegraph office, and the Yangon Port Authority and the Customs Department.